 - 1. Right neck and back stroke down to buttocks and back up - 2.
 Repeat on the left side - 3.
-Right Leg-stroke up the outside (including buttocks), down the back, and up the inside of the leg. - 4.
+Right Leg-stroke down the outside (including gluteals), down the outside, up the back, and down the inside of the leg. - 4.
 Repeat on the left side